Supported Employment Program (SEP)

 - Independent living skills training

 SEP is funded primarily through Washington State and King County.
-Remaining funding comes from community support.
+Remaining funding comes from Lighthouse operations and community support.
 Community support includes financial contributions from local corporations, foundations, service organizations, and individuals.

 All community support for Lighthouse programs is channeled through the Seattle Lighthouse for the Blind Foundation, whose sole purpose is to gather community support for fulfillment of the Seattle Lighthouse mission.